jasylwong/learn-enough-rails/README.md

 ##### 7.1.2 A Users resource
 See Table 7.1 (p367) for RESTful routes provided by the Users resource

+#### 7.1.3 Debugger
+- byebug: add 'debugger' in our code to stop it running at a particular point so we can see current state
+- Ctrl-D to exit it

+#### 7.1.4 A Gravatar image and a sidebar
+- methods defined in any helper file are automatically available in any view, but we usually sort them into separate directories for convenience

 #### 7.2 Signup form
 381